Oldest land animal (living)

 Having studied Jonathan's shell, some experts have suggested that he may belong to a separate species, or subspecies, of Seychelles tortoise though this debate has yet to be settled conclusively.

 Jonathan has lived through many major events in modern-day history.
 When he was born in 1832, William IV was Britain's king.
 Queen Victoria, who was 13, would not accede to the throne until Jonathan was five.
 When Jonathan was two, Britain abolished slavery.
 When he was nine, missionary and explorer David Livingstone sailed for Africa, discovering a spectacular waterfall that he named Victoria Falls when the giant tortoise was 23.
-When Jonathan was 10, the Mines Act was passed, forbidding women and children to work underground.
 Lewis Carroll's beloved children's novel Alice's Adventures in Wonderland was first published in 1865 when Jonathan was 33.
 It wasn’t until Jonathan was 35 that antiseptics were first used during surgery, and it wasn’t until he was 71 that the women’s suffrage movement was formed, three years after the turn of the 20th century.